DeeJay Dallas: Carolina Panthers

 On August 28, 2025, Dallas was signed to the Carolina Panthers' practice squad.
 He was signed to the active roster on October 1.
 In two appearances for Carolina, Dallas recorded one rush attempt for no yards, operating mainly on special teams.
 On November 1, Dallas was released by the Panthers.
 He re-signed to the Panthers practice squad on November 4.

+Jacksonville Jaguars

+On December 16, 2025, Dallas was signed by the Jacksonville Jaguars off of the Panthers practice squad.
+He made three appearances for Jacksonville, recording two rush attempts for 21 yards.

+On February 16, 2026, Dallas re-signed with the Jaguars.
+He was released on August 30 during the final roster cuts.

+Minnesota Vikings

+On September 2, 2026, Dallas signed to the Minnesota Vikings practice squad.
+He was signed to the active roster on September 16.

 Personal life

-On June 30, 2019, at 11:55 am, Dallas and fiancee Yasmin Dugans became parents to a son.
-Dugans is the daughter of former Miami and current Florida State wide receivers coach Ron Dugans.
+On June 30, 2019, Dallas and fiancée Yasmin Dugans became parents to a son.
+Dugans is the daughter of former Miami and current Florida A&M wide receivers coach Ron Dugans.